Brown Recluse Spider Control

 Once brown recluse spiders have been removed from your property, you will want to ensure they do not return.
 Take on some of the preventative practices below:

-• To prevent another Brown Recluse invasion, you will need to maintain a clutter-free environment in rooms you do not frequent often.
-Keeping a clean and clutter-free garage, basement, or attic, will reduce harborage areas for insects and spiders.
+• To prevent another brown recluse invasion, maintain a clutter-free environment in rooms you do not frequent often.
+Keeping a clean and clutter-free garage, basement, or attic will reduce harborage areas for insects and spiders.

 • Seal off or caulk any openings around your property to block entry points.
 By sealing cracks and crevices, insects and spiders won't be able to get inside.

-• Barrier treatments of Supreme IT insecticide conducted quarterly should deter the brown recluse and other insects from coming into your home.
+• The quarterly barrel treatments of Supreme IT insecticide should deter the brown recluse and other insects from entering your home.

 Key Takeaways